 Basically, she's amazing and "really kills" Holden and in fact anybody with any sense.

-Holden makes it down to the Lavender Room, is disgusted by the band, and gives a blonde across the room the up-down.
+Holden makes it down to the Lavender Room, hates the band, but doesn't mind the blonde across the room.

 He tries to order a drink and once again gets the old "What are you, twelve?"
 So he ends up with a coke.